microsoft/ContosoTraders/demo-scripts/low-code-development/overview.md

 ## Walkthrough - Inventory Management System App

-   Please create a Teams group named TailwindTradersApproval and a channel named ProductPriceUpdate in your Microsoft Teams.

-   Now, Let us try the Inventory Management System App and see how it executes.

-   We are going to launch the App and make some pricing updates on XBOX Controllers.
+   Now, Let us try the Inventory Management System App for Contoso Traders.
+We are going to launch the App and make  pricing updates on XBOX Controllers.

 1. Please login into your Power Apps platform with your Microsoft 365 account.